BizuR/ffaddicts-discBot/README.md

 To run the bot :
 - build your ts classes with "tsc" command.
-- run the bot with "node target/bot-main.js <init-file>" (take care, init-file must be relative to target dir and not launching dir).
+- run the bot with "node target/bot-main.js <init-file>"

 Example of json property file :